HiroNewf/Network-Plus-Notes/README.md

     - Check the URL to see if it checks out
         - Or just don't click links from emails
 - Vishing
-    - Phishing don't over the phone
+    - Phishing over the phone
 - Spear Phishing
     - Customize the attacks for a certain person or group of people
 - Spear phishing against the CEO is called Whaling